Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Introduction

 \section{Introduction}

 Reaction--nonlocal diffusion equations (RNDEs) generalize classical reaction--diffusion models by replacing the Laplacian with a fractional power $(-\Delta)^\alpha$ with $\alpha \in (0,1)$, effectively capturing nonlocal transport and anomalous diffusion across physics and biology.
-On bounded domains $\Omega$, however, the fractional Laplacian is not uniquely defined.
-A common choice is the Dirichlet (integral) fractional Laplacian, defined via a singular integral with zero extension outside $\Omega$ \cite{ros2016nonlocal,frac_laplacian_a0,frac_laplacian}.
-This operator acts as the infinitesimal generator of a symmetric $2\alpha$-stable Lévy process "killed" upon leaving $\Omega$, where particles can exit the domain in a single jump without touching the boundary $\partial\Omega$ \cite{bucur2016nonlocal}.
-Distinct from this integral approach, in this paper we focus on the spectral fractional Laplacian, which is defined through the Dirichlet eigenpairs $\{\lambda_k, \varphi_k\}$ of the classical Laplacian $-\Delta$ on $\Omega$ \cite{frac_laplacian,antil2015fem}.
-From a probabilistic viewpoint, the spectral operator corresponds to a subordinated Brownian motion that is killed upon hitting the boundary $\partial\Omega$ \cite{dirichlet_spectral}.
-Unlike the integral definition, the spectral operator $\mathcal{L}^\alpha$ inherits the boundary-dependent structure of the domain's eigenfunctions, making it particularly suitable for problems where the boundary constraints, rather than the exterior environment, dictate the system dynamics \cite{servadei2014spectrum}.
+The Dirichlet, or integral, fractional Laplacian is defined through a singular integral after zero extension outside $\Omega$ and corresponds to a symmetric $2\alpha$-stable process killed when it exits the domain \cite{ros2016nonlocal,frac_laplacian_a0,frac_laplacian,bucur2016nonlocal}.
+The spectral fractional Laplacian, used in this paper, is instead the fractional power of the Dirichlet Laplacian and is defined through the eigenpairs $\{(\lambda_k,\varphi_k)\}$ of $-\Delta$ on $\Omega$ \cite{frac_laplacian,antil2015fem}.
+It is therefore tied to the bounded-domain heat semigroup and to the geometry encoded by the Dirichlet eigenfunctions, this makes it natural for models in which diffusion is constrained by the boundary of the physical domain and for sine/eigenfunction-based discretizations \cite{cusimano2018discretizations,servadei2014spectrum}.

+This distinction becomes particularly important for semilinear RNDEs, where the boundary condition, the nonlocal diffusion operator, and the nonlinear reaction term must be treated in a compatible functional framework.
+Well-posedness, qualitative dynamics, and numerical approximation for fractional semilinear equations have been studied from several viewpoints, including semilinear fractional elliptic problems \cite{antil2015fem}, fractional Allen--Cahn dynamics related to phase separation and bistable fronts \cite{sohaib2024space,chan2017traveling}, fractional Gray--Scott-type models \cite{wang2019fractional,yuan2024adaptive}, and nonlocal kernel-based reaction--diffusion systems \cite{laurenccot2023nonlocal,jian2020fastcompact}.
+These works provide important analytical and computational foundations, but they usually focus either on homogeneous spectral data, integral/Riesz-type operators, or numerical dynamics without a systematic treatment of inhomogeneous Dirichlet problems driven by the spectral fractional Laplacian.
+The purpose of the present work is to combine harmonic lifting, analytic semigroup theory in $C_0(\Omega)$, maximum-principle arguments, and spectral time-stepping to obtain a coherent framework for boundary-driven RNDEs involving the inhomogeneous spectral fractional Laplacian.